phetsims/natural-selection/doc/model.md

 The food "slice" of the generation clock occurs from 2:00-6:00.
 Food is applied at 4:00, and this is where you'll see data points related to food on the Population graph.

 Food consists of two factors that can be applied: tough food and limited food.
+Both factors result in bunnies dying of starvation.

 Tough food favors bunnies with long teeth by killing a greater percentage of bunnies with short teeth.
 Additionally, if the number of bunnies with long teeth is small (less than 5),